Rendaw/merman-docs/Create-a-language-in-10-minutes.md

         'recall',
     },
     statement = {
-        'statement_bind',
+        'bind',
-        'statement_expression',
+        'expression',
-        'statement_label',
+        'label',
     }
 },
 ```

 With that we have everything we need to define the root atom.
-To make statements appear on separate lines we need to style the root atom - the `space` front part is there to act as a line break.
+To make statements appear on separate lines we need add a `space` front part to act as a line break and style it as such.

 ```
 root = {
     back = { root_data_array 'data' },
     middle = {
         data = array {
-            type = 'value'
+            type = 'statement'
         }
     },
     front = {